Counties: Boulder, Larimer, Weld

 Cities: Boulder, Fort Collins, Loveland, Greeley

 Looking to the future, the Council strives to ensure its multiyear grantees will be in a position to continue to provide wrap around services and a continuum of care long after the North Council’s funding concludes.

-Judy Bell was the first woman President of the United States Golf Association (USGA) in 1996 and 1997.
+Judy Bell was President of the United States Golf Association (USGA) in 1996 and 1997.
 She was the first woman to hold that position and one of only two in USGA history.
 Born in Wichita, Kansas, Judy played her first Broadmoor Invitational Tournament at age 11 and won that competition in 1957, 1958 and 1960.
 She competed in 38 U.S. Golf Association events and joined the USGA Executive Committee in 1987.
 Judy has been inducted into the Colorado Golf and the Colorado Sports Halls of Fame.
-She served as a Director of Bank One from 1982 to 1995 and operated Bell’s Deli as well as several other retail businesses in Colorado Springs.
-She became a Trustee of El Pomar Foundation in 1996.
+She served as a director of Bank One from 1982 to 1995 and operated Bell’s Deli as well as several other retail businesses in Colorado Springs.
+Judy has served as a Trustee of El Pomar Foundation since 1996

 Trustee, El Pomar Foundation